sckott/talks/sfuoa/index.md

 <br><br><br>

-<font size="14"><center> Maybe you've heard of the internet? </center></font>
+<font size="14"><center> There's this thing called the internet... </center></font>

 ---

 ## Scholarly activities increasingly moving to the web

-* Journals are more or less all online
+>- Journals are more or less all online
-* Many companies collecting metrics on internet use
+	- Many companies collecting metrics on internet use
-* We love to share things on the web
+	- We love to share things on the web
-* CV's are online
+	- CV's are online
-* Etc., etc.
+	- Etc., etc.

+>- We can listen to these conversations

 ---